 However, it is an area which is far from defined, due to the varying nature of human relationships.
 Some employers will allow you to take bereavement leave if you are grieving the loss of a close friend or extended family.

+It depends on the relation you have to the deceased.
 You have the right to take time off for the funeral of a dependent, whether that be a spouse, child or parent.
-An employer will have discretion as to whether they allow time off for the funeral of someone outside your immediate family.
+However, an employer will have discretion as to whether they allow time off for the funeral of someone outside your immediate family.
 This type of leave falls under compassionate leave, and an employer will usually be reasonable in giving you time off to attend the funeral of a loved one, however it is important to communicate this to them so that they can make necessary adjustments in your absence.

 Your employer should document the policies and procedures surrounding bereavement leave in the employee handbook, and in some cases they can request a funeral notice or obituary of the person whose funeral you’re attending.
 In most cases however, this will not be required as long as you communicate your situation clearly to your employer.